dmora127/CHTC-BioCafe-Fall25-Minimap2/README.md

-# Long-Read Genomics on the OSPool
+# Mapping Reads on CHTC with Minimap2

-This tutorial will walk you through a complete long-read sequencing analysis workflow using Oxford Nanopore data on the OSPool high-throughput computing ecosystem.
+This tutorial will walk you through a complete long-read sequencing read mapping exercise using [Minimap2]().
 You'll learn how to:

-* Basecall raw Nanopore reads using the latest GPU-accelerated Dorado basecaller
 * Map your reads to a reference genome using Minimap2
-* Call structural variants using Sniffles2
 * Breakdown massive bioinformatics workflows into many independent smaller tasks
 * Submit hundreds to thousands of jobs with a few simple commands
 * Use the Open Science Data Federation (OSDF) to manage file transfer during job submission